When certain people drive you crazy

 This isn’t therapy or interpersonal processing; it’s women doing their own emotional release and empowerment work, together.
 Practicing the simplest of the simple tools I’ve learned over the past twenty-three years, it’s spiritual hygiene, a boot camp for emotional strength.

 If you feel almost chronically stressed because you’re going through a major life change, you’ve struggled with anxiety your whole life, or because you’re an empath and the news is breaking your heart, this work was created for you.
 The group is a season of commitment to regularly releasing stress from the mind, the body, and the heart, re-energizing your spirit and re-aligning with clear guidance.
 It starts Sunday, September 15th, and you can get all the details here.
-There’s an early bird registration discount that ends August 31st, so click here if you’d like to talk more and see if it’s a good fit for you.
 And if you’d like to experience a FREE sample of this work, join me on Saturday, September 7th.

 Cheering you on from the sidelines in whatever inspirations light your fire,